There are multiple ways to support the work of Ocean Passages.

 Through our affiliated foundation, tax deductible contributions can be made to underwrite diversity in our educational programs.
 The non-profit foundation called the Dirigo Marine Learning Center (the name, meaning “I Lead,” derives from the Maine flag which depicts the state’s strong ties to the sea) has three scholarship programs:

-- Dirigo operates a special memorial scholarship fund for students interested in maintenance and repair of traditional schooners.
-Named in memory of Chris Nelson, a beloved shipwright, graduate of Yale University and the Landing Boat School in Maine, the program provides assistance to U.S. students who serve as engineers or shipwright apprentices.
+Dirigo operates a special memorial scholarship fund for students interested in maintenance and repair of traditional schooners.
+Named in memory of Chris Nelson, a beloved shipwright and graduate of Yale University and the Landing Boat School in Maine, the program provides assistance to U.S. students who serve as engineers or shipwright apprentices.

 In addition, we offer a variety of avenues for corporate investment, including: